 - The customer service provider

-All of the parties work together to handle the end-to-end electronic billing process and customer needs.
+All of the parties work together to handle the end-to-end invoice approval process and customer needs.
 In some cases, one service provider can offer multiple features in this process flow.
 AvidXChange, for example, offers a complete electronic billing solution for businesses.

 How do B2B companies use electronic billing?